armory/docs/content/en/docs/armory-admin/aws/exposing-spinnaker.md

 You need to update your DNS records to have the demo.armory.io host point to the IP address generated.

-Now tell Spinnaker about its external endpoints:
+Now tell Armory about its external endpoints:

 **Operator**